QQrex/stocks-analysis/README.md

 ![Format output sheet](https://user-images.githubusercontent.com/96326293/148659982-de0a2661-98b1-4fcd-a5d7-96ef457cb5f6.PNG)
 >Line 11 - Declaring which worksheet the headers will go
 >
->Line 13 - For range "A1" we want value = All stocks + year inputed from Line 6
+>Line 13 - For range "A1" we want value = All stocks + year inputted from Line 6
 >
 >Line 16 to 20 - Set headers for output data